dimka11158/Aion2MapOverlay/README.md

 <img width="676" height="419" alt="updated" src="https://github.com/user-attachments/assets/a8814791-ab83-4f82-8dba-b533f81ed346" />

-# Note (v1.5)
-- Gathering material nodes are currently unverified and may not be accurate.

 # Aion2 Map Overlay
 A real-time transparent overlay for Aion2 that detects the in-game world map and displays the locations of Monoliths (Feathers) and Hidden Cubes using computer vision-based screen matching.